aiplanethub/5-week_Data_Science_Bootcamp/week-5/188-Day 2: Module of Regression Algorithms & its evaluation metrics.md

-* The diﬀerence between the true value and the model’s predicted value is called **residual.**
+* The diﬀerence between the actual value and the model's predicted value is called **residual.**

 ### Cost Function Types/Evaluation Metrics